pfgray/paulgray.net/src/pages/2019-02--26---redux-selectors-are-just-applicative-functors/index.md

 const abcOption = sequenceT(option)(aOption, bOption, cOption)
 ```

-## CreateSelector from reselect is just map + sequenceT
+## createSelector from reselect is just map + sequenceT

 Consider the shape of the `createSelector` method that reselect provides: